Oniichan7217/Kal-tsit/README.md

-Kal'tsit bot
+# Archetto bot
-Bot for general purpose
+Bot for report weather and server information.